Hendrix-CS/csci151/labs/maze-bfs.md

 ### Step 2.5 - Testing

-Run the `ArrayStackTest` suite, and ensure your above methods are passing these tests.
+Run the `ArrayQueueTest` suite, and ensure your above methods are passing these tests.

 {% include important.html content="Your code needs to be efficient in terms of the space used.
 You should